lawrennd/talks/_economics/ai-cannot-replace-the-atomic-human.md

 <!-- Negotiating Innovation: institutions slow speed of adoption allow people to negotiate how the technologies are used. -->

+\include{_atomic-human/includes/artificial-general-vehicle.md}

 \include{_economics/includes/philosophers-stone.md}

-\notes{In our modern economy, automation has the same effect.
+\notes{In our modern economy, automation has the same effect as the philosopher's stone.
 During the industrial revolution, steel and steam replaced human manual labour.
 Today, silicon and electrons are being combined to replace human mental labour.}

 \include{_economics/includes/the-attention-economy.md}
+\include{_atomic-human/includes/us-that-adapt-to-the-machine.md}
 <!--include{_ai/includes/cuneiform.md}-->
 <!--include{_books/includes/the-future-of-professions.md}-->